ekochmar/ekochmar.github.io/aied-course.md

 [[To the top](#top)]

 <a name="week6"></a>
-# Week 6: Unsupervised approaches in NLP
+# Week 6: Agentic AI for educational applications

 This week you will continue learning about the application of the machine learning approaches to NLP.
 One of the key aspects that allow you to frame a task as a supervised machine learning task is the availability of clearly defined classes and, importantly, data that is annotated with such classes, for example, by domain experts.